 A big thing I did this year was start my own podcast called Storytelling Saga, the podcast that shares stories.
 I launched it in September and have really been enjoying everything about the podcasting process each week, from researching and recording to editing and posting.
 It’s definitely one of those learn-as-I-go situations, though I feel I’ve already improved a lot at presenting topics compared to when I first started a few months ago and was still a bit nervous and had to learn the ropes of podcasting and editing.
 I’ve already had a couple of guests, and I have a few more lined up for the months ahead.
 I’m excited to see my audience grow and learn more about podcasting and where it takes me next.

 With that in mind, my main resolution for 2019 can be summed up with this mantra: Make it happen.
 During my second visit to LA in November, I chatted with someone who said those exact words to me.
 I talked to him about my aspirations to move to California to pursue my long-term career goal of writing for television.
-I feel it’s finally time for me to take the necessary, concrete steps to move out there in the years ahead, as I know doing so will help me to achieve other personal goals of mine, including gaining more independence as well as learning how to be more assertive and feel more confident.
-I have a friend who lives out there and she said she’d be able to help me out in terms of finding a day job as I continue pursuing my career.
+I feel it’s finally time for me to take the necessary, concrete steps to move out there in the years ahead, as I know doing so will help me to achieve other personal goals of mine, including gaining more independence, as well as learning how to be more assertive and feel more confident.
+I have a friend who lives there, and she said she’d be able to help me out in terms of finding a day job as I continue pursuing my career.
 I just know that I can’t let my dreams do all the work, so that’s my big goal for 2019.
 Yes, it’ll be scary and it won’t be easy, especially at first, but nothing worth having comes easily, and moving to LA is necessary in achieving my dream, so I will make it happen.